ckoerber/mercury-numerical/phys-today/mercury-numerical.md

 How would our observations change, if nature was slightly different?

-Figure 3: Mercury orbit around the sun from newtonian gravity + general Relativity(GIF).
+Figure 3: Mercury orbit around the sun from Newtonian gravity + general Relativity(GIF).

 In the start of the course, we briefly introduce the students to the problem, motivate why it is interesting, summarize the to be used methods and formulate the goals.